preciofishbone/OmniaDocsG2/setup/setup-omnia-teams/index.rst

 Here's how to setup Omnia in Microsoft Teams.

+App Studio, used in this instruction is being debrecated.
+Yous should now use Developer Portal.
+See this page for more information: (linke to be added)

 1. Add the App Studio app to Microsoft Teams.

 .. image:: app-studio-new2.jpg